Gerardus Mercator: Duisburg, 1552–1594

-Earlier, Mercator had also presented Charles V with an important pamphlet on the use of globes and instruments and his latest ideas on magnetism: Declaratio insigniorum utilitatum quae sunt in globo terrestri : coelesti, et annulo astronomico (A description of the most important applications of the terrestrial and celestial globes and the astronomical ring).
+Earlier, Mercator had also presented Charles V with an important pamphlet on the use of globes and instruments and his latest (incorrect) ideas on magnetism: Declaratio insigniorum utilitatum quae sunt in globo terrestri : coelesti, et annulo astronomico (A description of the most important applications of the terrestrial and celestial globes and the astronomical ring).
 The first section is prefaced by Mercator's ideas on magnetism, the central thesis being that magnetic compasses are attracted to a single pole (not a dipole) along great circles through that pole.
 He then shows how to calculate the position of the pole if the deviation is known at two known positions (Leuven and Corvo in the Azores): he finds that it must be at latitude 73°2' and longitude 169°34'.
 Remarkably, he also calculates the longitude difference between the pole and an arbitrary position: he had solved the longitude problem—if his theory had been correct.
 Further comments on magnetism may be found in an earlier letter to Perrenot and on the later world map.
-In the Hogenberg portrait (below) his dividers are set on the position of the magnetic pole.
+In the Hogenberg portrait (at the head of the article) his dividers are set on the position of the magnetic pole.

-In 1554 Mercator published the long-awaited wall map of Europe, dedicating it to his friend, now Cardinal, Antoine Perrenot.
+In 1554, Mercator published the long-awaited wall map of Europe, dedicating it to his friend, now Cardinal, Antoine Perrenot.
 He had worked at it for more than twelve years, collecting, comparing, collating and rationalising a vast amount of data and the result was a map of unprecedented detail and accuracy.
 It "attracted more praise from scholars everywhere than any similar geographical work which has ever been brought out."
-It also sold in large quantities for much of the rest of the century with a second edition in 1572 and a third edition in the atlas of 1595.
+It also sold in large quantities for much of the rest of the century, with a second edition in 1572 and a third edition in the atlas of 1595.